dfinity/portal/docs/references/ledger.md

 In more details, the input to the `query_blocks` method consists of:

--   an index `from` indicating the first block in the range to be retrieved and
+-   An index `from` indicating the first block in the range to be retrieved.

--   a length `len`, indicating how many blocks should be returned.
+-   A length `len`, indicating how many blocks should be returned.

 The reply consists of:

--   `length`: the length of the entire transaction ledger at the time when the call was executed
+-   `length`: the length of the entire transaction ledger at the time when the call was executed.

 -   `certificate`: an optional certificate.
-This is a signature of the IC on the hash of the last block in the ledger --- the certificate is only returned if the method is invoked as an unreplicated query call.
+This is a signature of the IC on the hash of the last block in the ledger; the certificate is only returned if the method is invoked as an unreplicated query call.

 -   `blocks`: a (potentially partial) list of the requested blocks.
 The range of blocks returned is restricted because a) some blocks may be already stored in an archive and b) the number of blocks that can be returned in a single call is bounded.
 Specifically, the ledger canister will return the prefix of the requested range of blocks present in the ledger that fits within the size of replies.
 Currently, the size of replies is limited to 2000 blocks.